Treasure Island (1999 independent film): Plot

-Frank and Samuel are two American cryptographers on Treasure Island during WWII who decode letters and look for hidden meanings behind the words.
+Frank and Samuel are two American cryptographers on Treasure Island during World War II who decode letters and look for hidden meanings behind the words.
 As a counterintelligence ploy, they plan to drop a dead body off the coast of Japan before an invasion.
 To make the body convincing, the men decide to write letters to and from him, so the Japanese army will think he is a real person.

 As they write the letters, they begin to reveal things about their own lives and repressed desires.
 Frank, a bigamist, is married to two women and is pursuing a third wife.
 Samuel and his wife Penny are in a ménage à trois, which he participates in to cover up his homosexuality.
 As the pressures of the men’s lives begin to eat away at them, the dead body starts to torment Frank and Samuel's subconscious, interacting with the private stories of their lives.